Colin Cochart

-Colin Cochart (born July 7, 1987) is an American former professional football tight end in the National Football League for the Cincinnati Bengals and Dallas Cowboys.
+Colin Cochart (born July 7, 1987) is an American former professional football player who was a tight end in the National Football League (NFL) for the Cincinnati Bengals and Dallas Cowboys.
 He was signed by the Cincinnati Bengals as an undrafted free agent in 2011.
-He played college football at South Dakota State.
+He played college football for the South Dakota State Jackrabbits.

 Early life and college

 Cochart attended Kewanee High School in Wisconsin.
 As a senior, he tallied 44 receptions for 785 yards and 10 touchdowns.
 He received All-conference, All-state and Packerland Receiver of the Year honors.

 He accepted a football scholarship from South Dakota State University.
 As a redshirt freshman, he appeared in all 11 games as a backup tight end and special teams player.

 As a sophomore, he started 11 out of 12 games.
 Making 23 receptions (fifth on the team) ranked fifth on team with 23 receptions for 400 yards.
 As a junior, he ranked fourth on the team with 26 receptions and led the team with 5 receiving touchdowns.